 Iron Cross, 2nd Class (1914) with 1939 Bar

 Forces Long Service Award, 1st Class (25-year Service Cross)

 Forces Long Service Award, 3rd Class (12-year Service Medal)

 Navy Pilot’s Badge – World War I award

 Badge for Naval Flyers

-The following drawings made by GL Roth, were gratiously provided
+The above drawings made by GL Roth, were gratiously provided by

 A Roth was a life-long smoker and died of a massive heart attack